Yuri Falik: "Polly" in America

-In the end of the 1980s the American producer Geraldine Freund set out to revive the genre of the symphonic musical fairy tale.
+At the end of the 1980s the American producer Geraldine Freund set out to revive the genre of the symphonic musical fairy tale.
 Because the genre's most performed piece was Sergei Prokofiev's Peter and the Wolf she believed that only a Soviet composer should continue this tradition.
 On the advice of Vladimir Ovcharek, head of the Leningrad Taneyev Quartet, she addressed the proposal to Falik.
 "I was told that Falik is the only soviet composer who still writes melodies", Freund recalled.
 Falik accepted and soon, by August of 1989 full score of the musical fairy tale "Polly and Dinosaurs" for two narrators, children choir and symphony orchestra was composed.
 In the following year Falik was invited to America to conduct the Chicago Symphony Orchestra at the world premiere of his piece.

 Teaching

 In 1980, Falik became a senior lecturer at the Leningrad Conservatory.
-Since 1988, he worked there as a professor of composition and instrumentation.
+From 1988, he worked there as a professor of composition and instrumentation.
 According to him, his task as an educator was not to push the talent, but to guide it in the right direction by keeping a talented person "wrapped in cotton wool" from the beginning.
 He particularly focused on the issue of influence and imitation: in his opinion, a young composer should not be afraid of someone else's influence: "If your own nature is strong, it will gain strength and make its voice heard".
 However, it is necessary to be careful in choosing the object of imitation, to distinguish the "open" (general composition techniques) and "closed" (emulation of a specific composer) types of composing style systems.
 He believed the influence of an "open style system" posed no danger for beginners, while it is better to avoid the imitation of a specific composers as in the "closed style systems".